KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/nexus-authentication.md

 - A forked copy of the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository is created.
 - (Optional) [External Secrets Operator](../secrets-management/install-external-secrets-operator.md) is installed.

-## Configuring Microsoft Entra Application
+## Registering the Nexus Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for Nexus, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: